datoviz/datoviz/docs/expert/graphics.md

 !!! note
-    If not specified, the default vertex structure is `VklVertex`:
+    If not specified, the default vertex structure is `DvzVertex`:

     | Field | Type | Description |
     | ---- | ---- | ---- |